-(official seal) (State)
+(official seal) 7 ¥ (State)

-Certificate Number
+Certifica ate Number

-Iss sued under the provisions of the
+Is sued under the provi isions of the

-INTERNATIONAL CODE FOI R THE SECURITY OF SHIPS AND OF PO (ISPS CODE) ORT FACILITIES
+INTER NATIONAL CODE FO R THE SECURITY (ISPS COD) OF SHIPS AND OF POI E) RT FACILITIES

-Under the authority of the Gover rnment of
+Under th he authority of the Gove rnment of

-by (name of State •)
+(name of State)

+by

-rsons or organization authorized)
+Mama rsons or organizatio

-Name of ship :
+Name of

-Distinctive number or letters :

-Port of registry :
+Distinctive number or letters Port of registry

-Type of ship :
+Type of ship

-Gross tonnage IMO Number ·
+Gross tonnage

-:ny:
+IMO Nu •

+Name a nd address of the Compa ny:

-THIS IS TO CERTIFY: •••••
+THIS IS TO CERTIFY:

-and any associated security equipment of with section 19.1 of part A of the ISPS Code
+1 that the security system and any associated security equipment of the ship has been verified in accordance with section 19.1 of part A of the ISPS Code;

-equipment of the ship i owed that the security system and any a s in all respects satisfactory and that the s ents of chapter XI-2 of the Convention and ship complies with
+2 that the verification showed that the security system and any associated security equipment of the ship is in all respects satisfactory and that the ship complies with the applicable requirements of chapter XI-2 of the Convention and part A of the ISPS Code;

 3 that the ship is provided with an approved Ship Security Plan.

-Date of initial/renewal verification on on which this certificate is based
+Date of initial/renewal verification on on which this cer tificate is based

-This Certificate is valid until
+This Cer rtificate is valid until

-subject to verifications in accord ance with section 19.1.1 of part A of the IS PS Code.
+subject t to verifications in accord ance with section 19 9.1.1 of part A of the ISPS S Code.

-Issued at ×
+t place of issue of the Cer tificate) (2)

 Date of issue

-(Signature of the duly dissuing the Certi
+(Signature of the duly au issuing the Certific

-(Seal or sta mp of issuing authority, as appropriate)
+(Seal or sto imp of issuing autho rity, as appropriate)